Effective March 23, 2022

 - A single companion may stay with the patient.

-- If a patient is being admitted after regular visiting hours, 1 visitor will be allowed to go to the inpatient department for 60 minutes.
+- If a patient is being admitted after regular visiting hours, one visitor will be allowed to go to the inpatient department for 60 minutes.

 - Visitors must always properly wear a mask (covering the nose and mouth).